Sayadieh: Levant

-Sayadieh is a common dish in the coastal cities of the Levant on the Mediterranean sea, as well as Aqaba, Jordans only coastal city.
+Sayadieh is a common dish in the coastal cities of the Levant on the Mediterranean sea.
 It is often paired with Levantine tarator sauce.

 In the coastal cities of Jaffa, Akka, and Haifa, sayyadiyeh is a "favorite" and is traditionally made by pan-frying whatever fish is caught in the day and plating it next to rice.

 In the Gaza Strip, traditional sayadiyya is made using sea bass or guitarfish, but any white fish may be used.
-Some verions of Palestinian sayadieh are made into a "maqluba" by layering it with vegetables and onions then flipping upside down.
+Some versions of Palestinian sayadieh are made into a "maqluba" by layering it with vegetables and onions then flipping upside down.

+Sayadiya is also a staple dish in Aqaba, Jordan's only coastal city on the Red Sea.
+It is made from spiced rice and onions cooked in fish broth, and often served to guests or in special occasions.